The Thing from Another World (1951)

 directed by John Carpenter

-By now it is a tried-and-true convention of American cinema to look into the diverse vault of old film and television classics and repackage them.
-From the truly beautiful (1944’s Gaslight, based on the earlier British version of 1940) to the plain ludicrous (the 2001 version of Planet of the Apes), the effort to recapture or improve upon the original more often than not is less than satisfying.
-In the worst cases, remakes seem utterly unnecessary – it’s difficult to see films such as 1998’s Psycho or 2011’s The Girl with the Dragon Tattoo and not wonder what anyone was thinking.
+By now remakes are a tried-and-true convention of sci-fi/horror cinema.
+From the truly great (1986’s The Fly) to the plain ludicrous (2001’s version of Planet of the Apes), the effort to reproduce or improve upon the original is, more often than not, less than satisfying.
+In the worst cases, it seems utterly unnecessary – it’s difficult to see films such as 1998’s Psycho and not wonder what the fuck anyone was thinking.